FoldingAtHome/covid-moonshot/docking/README.md

   * `Chemgauss4 Score`: docking score (lower is better)
   * `fragments`: fragment ID for corresponding fragment X-ray structure for best docked pose; corresponding structures are in `../receptors/Mpro-{fragment}-protein.pdb`
 * `covid_submissions_03_26_2020 - docked.sdf` - COVID Moonshot molecules as of 2:34 PST March 27, 2020 docked into inspiration fragment structures
-   * Each molecule was docked into every fragment structure listed as inspirati; the corresponding fragment is listed in the `<fragments>` tag;
+   * Each molecule was docked into every fragment structure listed as inspiration; the corresponding fragment is listed in the `<fragments>` tag;
      docked structures are found in `f'../receptors/Mpro-{fragment}-protein.pdb'`
    * Some Moonshot molecules failed to dock and were omitted
    * See `../scripts/README.md` for more information on methodology